cyberfux/german-plz/README.md

-# german-plz
+# espanso-german-plz
-German Postleitzahlen for espanso
+German Postleitzahlen

+For more information, read the [documentation](https://espanso.org/docs/)